nickwilcox/nickwilcox.github.io/_posts/2020-06-26-arm_vs_x86_memory_model.md

 }
 ```
 *I'm using volatile operations because if I used normal pointer operations the compiler is smart enough to skip the memory read and just prints the value `58`.
 Volatile operations stop the compiler from reordering or skipping our memory operation.
-However they have no affect on hardware.*
+However they have no affect on hardware (or the compiler re-ordering relative to non-volatile memory operations).*

 Once we introduce multiple threads, we're now exposed to the fact that the CPU may be reordering our memory operations.